 How to disable iPad pointer animations

-- Open Settings on your iPhone, iPad or iPod touch.
+- Open Settings on your iPad and choose Accessibility.

 - Now tap Pointer Control.

-You’ll still be able to navigate with the pointer, but without automatic snapping.
-Plus, it’ll stay on the screen all the time without disappearing after a few seconds of inactivity.
+You’ll still be able to navigate with the pointer but without automatic snapping.
+Plus, it will stay on the screen all the time without disappearing after a few seconds of inactivity.